mdefaux/normal/examples/dbapp/align/readme.md

 # Align Case Study

-This folder contains a case study for align procedure: an external data source (a json file) is aligned with data on DB.
+This folder contains case studies for align procedure: an external data source (a json file) is aligned with data on DB.
 Two entity are involved:
 * CustomerSource: reads the source data from the json
 * Customer: entity for the db data